lo6ic/cs-blog/posts/angular-a-high-level-overview.md

 Angular is a TypeScript-based framework for building modern web applications.
 It provides a comprehensive set of tools and libraries for handling various aspects of application development, such as:

 - **UI Components:** Angular allows developers to create reusable components that are modular and maintainable.
+See my post <a href="https://www.christopherschedler.com/posts/the-power-of-angular-ui-components-for-modern-web-development">here</a>.
 - **Routing:** Angular comes with a powerful routing module that handles navigation between different views or pages in an SPA.
 - **Forms:** Angular simplifies the creation and management of both template-driven and reactive forms, including form validation.
 - **HTTP Services:** It offers a built-in HTTP client to interact with external APIs, making it easier to send requests and handle responses.